simonw/til/uv/dependency-groups.md

 ]
 ```

-Now if you just want to use the test depenedncies you can run this:
+Now if you just want to use the test dependencies you can run this:
 ```bash
 uv run --group test pytest
 ```